aws-samples/aws-get-started-workshop/content/04-test-prod/03-set-up-test-prod-guardrails.md

 14. Scrolls to the bottom and mark the checkbox to acknowledge that IAM resources will be created.
 15. Select **`Submit`**.

-Since you have not yet created the team test AWS accounts, this CloudFormation StackSet won't create CloudFormation stacks in the team test AWS accounts until those AWS accounts are created in a subsequent section.
+This CloudFormation Stackset will create CloudFormation stacks in the workloads-prod-<workloadId> and workloads-test-<workloadId> accounts because they were setup under the workloads_prod and workloads_test OUs respectively.

 Proceed to the next step.